danielyxie/bitburner/doc/source/guidesandtips/gettingstartedguideforbeginnerprogrammers.rst

     $ run BruteSSH.exe
     $ run NUKE.exe
-    $ hack
+    $ backdoor

-Keep hacking the server until you are successful.
-After you successfully hack it, you should receive a faction invitation from |CyberSec| shortly afterwards.
+After you successfully install the backdoor, you should receive a faction invitation from |CyberSec| shortly afterwards.
 Accept it.
 If you accidentally reject the invitation, that's okay.
 Just go to the :code:`Factions` tab (|Keyboard shortcut| Alt + f) and you should see an option that lets you accept the invitation.